Change in circumstances

-- Changes to benefits, such as Job Seeker Allowance, Income Support, Employment and Support Allowance, Universal Credit, any other benefits
+- changes to other benefits, such as Job Seeker Allowance, Universal Credit, or any other benefits.

-- Any changes in income for you or anyone living with you, such as earnings, Tax Credits, pensions, any other income.
-You should tell us whether the income starts, stops, goes up or down.
+- any changes in income for you or anyone living with you, such as wages or Tax Credits.
+You need tell us when this starts, stops, goes up or down.

-- Changes to bank accounts, savings and investments, such as changes to the amounts held in your bank accounts, savings, stocks, shares and investments.
+- changes to bank accounts, savings and investments, such as the amounts in your bank or savings account.

 If we find out your change affects your benefits, then we may have paid you too much benefit/reduction, we have to tell you what the right amount is and how much we have overpaid you.
 A decision will be made whether to ask you to pay it back or what we are going to do about it.
 Find out more about overpayments.

 If you don't agree with our decision, you can ask us to look at it again.
-Our letters tell you what your rights are.
-Please see:
+Our Disputes and appeals section will tell you what you can do.